CodeNextAdmin/te-lab-13-example-3/README.md

-# Team Edge Lab 13 Sign up form example
+# Team Edge Lab 13 Sign-in form example

+This example shows how to use an HTML form to handle inputs and display a confirmation screen.
+It does not actually store data or validate inputs.